 Conclusion and policy implications

 We have carried out a second external validation of the Maternity Clot Risk.
 Overall, its predictive performance is consistent with its performance in the development CPRD population and is similar across subgroups relating to age, socioeconomic status, region, and calendar period.
 In addition, re-calibration of the score did not improve its performance considerably.
 Therefore we recommend using the original score (Box 1).
-This model will be of relevance to all countries with maternal VTE prevention strategies.

-.
+The two algorithms (RCOG and Maternity Clot Risk) correctly predicted a similar number of VTE events, there was a slightly higher sensitivity with our risk score, which was not statistically different.
 However, the Maternity Clot Risk allows the flexibility of setting new treatment thresholds based on absolute predicted risks of VTE.
 If adopted it may help optimise use of LMWH to maximise health gain by better targeting of high-risk groups.
 In the UK, over 35% of women qualify for pharmacological thromboprophylaxis (based on the current RCOG postpartum thromboprophylaxis guideline) with a corresponding mean VTE risk of 1 in 769 (0.13%) postpartum women (based on Maternity Clot Risk applied in QResearch data).
 Assuming that low-molecular-weight heparin (LMWH) reduces the risk of VTE by at least 50% (based on trial data in ambulatory patients with cancer[25]), 1,538 postpartum women would require LMWH to prevent one VTE event.
 Increasing this risk threshold would result in a lower number needed to treat and would potentially be more acceptable to the women themselves.[26]
 For instance, targeting the highest 15% of the population (with a corresponding absolute VTE risk of 1 in 476 (0.21%)) would reduce the number of postpartum women requiring treatment to 952.
 Of course, any such recommendation will need to carefully take into account the perspective of the health care providers, practitioners and women and consider the potential benefits and harms of any threshold for which further research is urgently needed.
 Further validation of the model, especially in populations more ethnically diverse than those previously used to develop and externally validate the model, should be taken into consideration for use of the model in maternity settings worldwide.
 Finally, whilst we restricted our model to 6 weeks post-delivery as this is the interval over which most postpartum VTE events occur, future work could consider which factors predict later maternal VTE events (beyond 6 weeks).

 Acknowledgements QResearch is a database of primary care records from practices, which use the Egton Medical Information System (EMIS) software.
 We acknowledge the role of EMIS in this study and all practices and patients which contribute to this.
 We also acknowledge that HES data used in this analysis are re-used with permission from NHS Digital, who retain the copyright.
+We thank Ruth Jack (University Of Nottingham) for helping us with access to data on the QResearch server.

 Funding This work was supported by a Senior Clinical Research Fellowship awarded to JW from the University of Nottingham and Nottingham University Hospitals NHS Trust.
 This was used to fund the cost of £13,500 for extracting and providing the data under the terms of the QResearch data licence.
 This specific funding source had no role in study design, data collection, data analysis, data interpretation, writing of the report, or in the decision to submit the article for publication.